Antelope-IT/telescope-controller/README.md

 > The Adafruit Stepper + DC Motor Feather is capable of supplying 1.2A per coil/phase at voltages in the range 4.5v to 13.5v so for this application everything would appear to be within specification.

 # Software
+The code is written using CircuitPython version 5.3.0.

 ## Libraries
+The code has the folowing dependencies these are standard Adafruit libraries which can be found in the [CircuitPython libraries and drivers bundel](https://github.com/adafruit/Adafruit_CircuitPython_Bundle).
+Download the zip, extract it and copy the required libraries to the CircuitPy/lib folder as required.

+* Adafruit_Bus_Device
+* Adafruit_Register
+* Adafruit_PCA9685
+* Adafruit SimpleIO
+* Adafruit_Motor_Kit
+* Adafruit_Motor

+An additional dependency is the debouncer library this can be found in the [CircuitPython Community Bundle](https://github.com/adafruit/CircuitPython_Community_Bundle).

+* Adafruit_Debouncer

 ## Calculations

 **_To be completed..._**

+# Health Warning
+The code and the schematics in this project work for me as I have built them in so far as the mount moves as expected.
+The project as it is presented here is not a replacement for consumer level motor drive its not very practical and its not been fully tested and proven to work; I am waiting to collect some other missing parts for the mount before it can be fully assembled with a telescope to test it in the field.

+The expected problems revolve around how effectively the controller can drive the stepper motors at the right speed and the power draw while its doing that.
+These are points for further experiment and refinement and devlopement.

+Under no circumstances use the contents of the Frizing document directly.
+It's a long time since I did anything like this and the first time I've done anything with that software and I really didn't have a clue what I was doing.

+The bread board view looks to be an accurate representation of what I have built, in front of me, if you want to build this project or something based on it, then use the bread board view as a guide and check as you go that the links you are adding make sense.

+The schematics view looks to be technically correct but don't use it as an examplar of how to layout a circuit diagram.

+The pcb schematic should not be used under any circumstance.
+I have not used it to manufacture from and would recommend that you don't; it was purely a technical exercise to see if I could layout the board without crossing the beams.

+You are welcome to use what you see here and to learn from my mistakes but I make no guarantees regards the quality, functionality or suitability of this project for your application.
+You can use and adapt the information,ideas and designs contained in this project but you do so entirely at your own risk.